A Guy + A Girl is messy—as finding love goes

 And when the trailers and posters came out, I got my answer: A Girl + A Guy was going to be messy, confusing and Rated R-18.
 It sounded like a coming of age story I was actually familiar with.

 Warning: The film leaves very little to the imagination, so don’t watch it with your parents.
 And if you’re uncomfortable talking about sex, then read something else.

-A Girl + A Guy does as it promises: it takes you on a journey of a girl and a guy as they figure out their careers, their passions, how to be in love and how sex plays into all of it.
+My A Girl + A Guy Review is that it does as it promises: it takes you on a journey of a girl and a guy as they figure out their careers, their passions, how to be in love and how sex plays into all of it.
 Or to be more accurate, how sex sometimes fucks it all up.
 The film is confusing at the beginning, but lays itself out flawlessly: a meeting at a motel, a fight across the dinner table and breakups portrayed in murders—and yes, I am being literal.

 What follows is the main storyline of Fiona (Alexa Miro) and Raf (Rob Gomez), as they entangle themselves (again, quite literally) with the likes of Gio, Diego, Carlo, Bea, Trixie, Mela, Kath and each other.
 Some of their relationships blossom in likely places, like school and online apps; others in inappropriate interactions, like fucking your boss or your uncle’s boss.
 Like I said, it’s messy.

 But isn’t that what finding love and finding out what love isn’t really like?
 Haven’t we all fallen victim to accepting what’s handed for the simple fact that it was handed to us?
 Haven’t we all given in to a little temptation a little too early?
 And don’t we all know what kind of consequences those often lead to?

 Now that that’s out of the way, there are two things I need to talk about when it comes to A Girl + A Guy: love and sex.
 Let’s start with love.